gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 You can use `VSCode's Remote Development Extension <https://code.visualstudio.com/docs/remote/ssh>`_ to load your project directory on TSCC directly into VSCode!

 After installing the `Remote Development Extension <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh>`_, you should configure it to use the version of SSH that comes up when you type ``which ssh`` in your terminal.
-To do this, add the following entry to VSCode's settings.json file, where ``YOUR_PATH_HERE`` represents the result of ``which ssh``.
+To do this, add the following entry to `VSCode's settings.json file <https://code.visualstudio.com/docs/editor/settings#_user-settings>`_, where ``YOUR_PATH_HERE`` represents the result of ``which ssh`` on your local system.
+Note that I also recommend disabling dynamic forwarding to workaround `this issue <https://github.com/microsoft/vscode-remote-release/issues/8132>`_.

 .. code-block:: bash

   "remote.SSH.path": "YOUR_PATH_HERE",
+  "remote.SSH.enableDynamicForwarding": false,

 If on Windows and using Windows Subsystem for Linux, follow `these directions <https://stackoverflow.com/a/66048792>`_ to set up VSCode to use WSL's SSH.
 In that case, ``YOUR_PATH_HERE`` would be the path to the ``.bat`` file.
+Also, make sure to copy your SSH configuration and credentials (into ``C:\Users\USER\.ssh``), as recommended in that post.
+If you run into any issues, refer to `the original thread <https://github.com/microsoft/vscode-remote-release/issues/937>`_ about this and `the most popular solution <https://gist.github.com/diablodale/54756043c395d712053cf0d50a86086a>`_ on that thread.

-Lastly, confirm that you have configured SSH for "expedited access" as described at the top of this page.
+Lastly, confirm that you have configured SSH for :ref:`expedited access <tscc-ssh-expedited>` as described at the top of this page.
 In particular, make sure that you've specified the ControlMaster and ControlPersist options.
 These options will allow VSCode to bypass the two-step verification step when it logs in using your SSH credentials.
+However, this will only work if you've already logged into TSCC via ssh in your terminal.

 Now, whenever you want to open TSCC files in VSCode:

 1. Open a terminal and ssh into TSCC
 2. Open VSCode and use Cmd + Shift + P (or Ctrl + Shift + P) to open the command palette
 3. Search for "Connect to Host" in the command palette
-4. Select tscc from the optionsq
+4. Select tscc from the options

+Once you have performed steps 2-4 once, you should be able to access it as an option in the "Remote Explorer" panel on the left-hand side from now on.

 Using Jupyter
 -------------